CeCe Winans: Solo career

+Her 2024 Album "More Than This" won Best Gospel Album at the 67th Grammy Award 2025.
+She also won for Best Contemporary Christian Music Performance / Song at the 67th Grammy Award 2025 with a song titled "That's my King."

 Books

-Winans has authored three books: On A Positive Note, a memoir released August 1, 2000; Throne Room: Ushered Into the Presence of God, a devotional released January 1, 2004, and co-authored with Claire Cloninger; and Always Sisters: Becoming the Princess You Were Created to Be, released on July 17, 2007, co-written with Claudia Mair Burney.
+Winans has written four books: "On A Positive Note", a memoir released August 1, 2000; "Throne Room: Ushered Into the Presence of God", a devotional released January 1, 2004, and co-authored with Claire Cloninger; "Always Sisters: Becoming the Princess You Were Created to Be", released on July 17, 2007, co-written with Claudia Mair Burney; and most recently, "Believe For It: Passing on Faith to the Next Generation", released and published in 2024.

 Personal life

-Winans now resides in Brentwood, Tennessee, a suburb of Nashville, with her husband Alvin Love II.
-She has two children, a son and a daughter.
+Winans lives in Brentwood, Tennessee, a suburb of Nashville, with her husband Alvin Love II.
+They have two children, a son and a daughter.

-Winans was the best friend of Whitney Houston and godmother to her daughter, Bobbi Kristina Brown.
-On February 18, 2012, Winans performed "Don't Cry for Me" and "Jesus Loves Me" at Houston's funeral, at New Hope Baptist Church in Newark, New Jersey.
+Winans was a close friend of Whitney Houston and godmother to her daughter, Bobbi Kristina Brown.
+On February 18, 2012, Winans performed the songs "Don't Cry for Me" and "Jesus Loves Me" at Houston's funeral, at New Hope Baptist Church in Newark, New Jersey.